cakephp/docs/en/appendices/4-5-migration-guide.rst

   though.
 - ``ModelAwareTrait::fetchModel()`` was added.
 This method works similar to ``loadModel()`` but does not set the model as an attribute.
+- ``NumericPaginator`` no longer applies all pagination options as query options.
+Instead pagination specific options will be unset from the options data that is passed to ORM queries.

 Error
 -----